7 Top POS Systems For 2022: Find The Best Retail Point Of Sale System For Your Business In This List

 - Occasional fund holds

-The reporting systems are also solid and can be viewed directly or exported with a simple click.
+Clover reporting systems are also solid and can be viewed directly or exported with a simple click.
 Clover has one of the more generous gift card options around included with the software, allowing customers to access cards on their mobile devices.
 Clover additionally provides advanced loyalty tools to help you attract repeat customers.
-Clover also comes with the Clover App Market, which gives you access to pretty much any type of feature or integration you might need.
+The Clover App Market gives you access to pretty much any type of feature or integration you might need.

 - Inventory: Clover has updated its inventory features.
 Items can be described with variants (such as color) and options (such as size) and organized into categories or labeled for quicker access.